-Honor Roll Requirements
+Honor Roll Requirements (Grades 3-5)

-"A/B" Honor Roll: No grade lower than a B
+"AB" Honor Roll: No grade lower than a B and all conduct grades must be S.

-Principal's List: At the end of the year, eligible students are recognized for principal's list in grades 6-8.
+Principal's List: At the end of the year, eligible students are recognized for principal's list in grades 3-5.
 To be eligible for the principal's list, the student must not earn any grade below an "A" on the report card for the entire year.
 This includes grades in all classes and all "S" in conduct.
 The student must also be discipline free for the entire school year.